powercloudsdn/documentation/about/service-infrastructure.md

 ---
 title: Infrastructure IP Addresses, Ports and FQDN's
-description: Installing the PowerCloud bootstrap script on your router add an automatic scheduler to your router.
+description: Installing the MikroCloud bootstrap script on your router add an automatic scheduler to your router.
 ---

 This is a list of resources that we make use of to securely deliver our services to thousands of MikroTik routers and users over the internet.